MicrosoftDocs/architecture-center/docs/reference-architectures/ai/speech-ai-ingestion.md

 #### Scalability for file size

-The reference architecture allows very large audio files to be uploaded to the cloud, by dividing them into four kilobyte chunks. *Chunking* is a common technique to upload large blobs, as discussed in detail in [this article](https://www.red-gate.com/simple-talk/cloud/platform-as-a-service/azure-blob-storage-part-4-uploading-large-blobs/).
+The reference architecture allows large audio files to be uploaded to the cloud, by dividing them into four-kilobyte chunks. *Chunking* is a common technique to upload large blobs, as discussed in detail in [this article](https://www.red-gate.com/simple-talk/cloud/platform-as-a-service/azure-blob-storage-part-4-uploading-large-blobs/).
 The maximum allowed file size that can be uploaded is dictated by the [maximum size limit of a blob](https://azure.microsoft.com/blog/general-availability-larger-block-blobs-in-azure-storage/), which can be up to 4.77 TB.

 #### Scalability for storage